-Student Disability Services (SDS) will help a student with special needs obtain class note-takers whenever it establishes that this is a reasonable and appropriate accommodation.
+Student Disability Services (SDS) will help students with special needs obtain class note takers whenever it establishes that this is a reasonable and appropriate accommodation.
 The procedure is as follows:

-Volunteer note-takers are compensated by SDS at the end of the semester with a gift card to Amazon.com or Barnes & Noble.
-The amount of the gift card will be based on the academic level of the course and the quality of the notes provided.
+Volunteer note takers are compensated by SDS at the end of the semester with a gift card to Amazon.com or Barnes & Noble.
+The amount of the gift card is based on the academic level of the course and the quality of the notes provided.

-If an instructor fails to ask for a volunteer from the class, the student requesting note-taking services should contact SDS and a representative will contact the instructor directly.
-Under unusual circumstances, it may be possible for SDS to hire a work-study student as a note-taker.
+If an instructor fails to ask for a volunteer from the class, the student requesting note-taking services should contact SDS; a representative will contact the instructor directly.
+In some circumstances, it may be possible for SDS to hire a work-study student as a note taker.